Hugh Masekela is a world-renowned flugelhornist, singer and defiant political voice who remains deeply connected to South...

 - Karoo Desert

-Click on image or link above to visit garden of your choice
+Click on image or link above to visit a garden of your choice

 SANBI’s Conservation Gardens & Tourism Division manages SANBI’s network of nine National Botanical Gardens (NBGs), each with their associated tourism infrastructure and conservation estate, and Interpretation Section.
 ‘Conservation Gardens’ is the international term for botanical gardens that include both landscaped and natural areas within their boundaries.